 Aconitum Monkshood Info

-Growing two to four feet tall and one to two feet wide, perennial monkshood is best grown as a background plant.
-The leaves of the monkshood plant are palmate, meaning hand shaped, with lobed ‘fingers’ that often have toothed edges and vary in color from light to dark green.
+Growing 2 to 4 feet (0.5-1 m.) tall and 1 to 2 feet (31-61 cm.) wide, perennial monkshood is best grown as a background plant.
+The leaves of the monkshood plant are palmate, meaning hand shaped, with lobed “fingers” that often have toothed edges and vary in color from light to dark green.
 In late summer or early fall, it sends up showy spires of purple/blue flowers.
 Species of Aconitum monkshood with white or yellow flowers are available, though not as common.

 What Is the Best Way to Grow Monkshood

-The best way to grow monkshood is to plant it in soil similar to what it grows in when wild, that is, average and moist, but well drained.
+The best way to grow monkshood is to plant it in soil similar to what it grows in when wild: average and moist, but well drained.
 If the soil is too rich, the plants will become leggy and if it holds too much water, the fragile roots will drown.

-Perennial monkshood prefers sun, but can tolerate some shade and grows well in zones 3 to 7, where the summer is not too hot.
-The hotter the summer, the more shade it needs, but beware; the more shady the area, the more likely your monkshood plant will need staking.
+Perennial monkshood prefers sun, but can tolerate some shade and grows well in USDA plant hardiness zones 3 to 7, where the summer is not too hot.
+The hotter the summer, the more shade it needs, but beware– the more shady the area, the more likely your monkshood plant will need staking.
 Try a spot with morning sun and afternoon shade for best results.

 The best way to grow monkshood yourself is by seed.
 The seed should be just barely ripe to avoid a long dormancy and it’s best to sow too many rather than too few because the germination rate is low unless conditions are perfect.